CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 ### B. Paste the Code
 5. Delete any pre-populated code from the script editor (e.g. function myFunction(), etc.)
-6. Using a text editor copy the contents the Code.gs file in this Git and paste it into the script editor.
+6. Using a text editor copy the contents of the Code.gs file and paste it into the script editor.
 7. Click the Save button.

 ### C. Add dependency